tearoom1/kirby-content-watch/README.md

 ## How It Works

 The plugin creates a `.content-watch.json` file in each content directory that has been modified.
-This file stores the history of changes including editor information and timestamps.
+This file stores the history of changes including editor information, timestamps, and content snapshots for restoration.

+When you restore a previous version, the plugin will:
+1. Extract the content from the saved snapshot
+2. Overwrite the current content file
+3. Record this restoration in the history with a reference to the restored version

 History entries are automatically pruned based on your retention settings.